"Old Bricks - history at your feet"

 Photographed at the Chasewater Railway.

-J. Jameson and Son Ltd. of Corbridge was founded in 1871.
+J. Jameson and Son Ltd. of Corbridge adopted this name in 1884 having previously traded as Jameson & Richley (see above).
 The

 abundance of clay around the Corbridge area facilitated the growth

 of the Company so that by the 1960's it was the largest employer

 in the town with a workforce of approximately fifty people.
 By the

 late 1970's a combination of factors - the recession and

 technological developments by much larger competitors - resulted

 in the firm being forced into liquidation.
 Photo and info by